Group Leader Recruitment

 The CRG is an international biomedical research institute of excellence, based in Barcelona, Spain.
 With over 400 scientists from 43 countries, the CRG’s excellence is based on an interdisciplinary, motivated and creative scientific team that is supported by high-end and innovative technologies and by a flexible and efficient administration.

-The CRG hosts four research programmes: Gene Regulation, Stem Cells & Cancer; Cell & Development Biology; Systems Biology; and Bioinformatics & Genomics; as well as the Spanish National Centre for Genomic Analysis (CRG-CNAG).
-Researchers have access to state-of-the-art core facilities, including: genomics and next generation sequencing, bioinformatics, proteomics, advanced optical microscopy, FACS, high-throughput screening, tissue engineering and a modern animal house.
+The CRG hosts four research programmes: Genome Biology; Quantitative Cell Biology; Systems and Synthetic Biology; and Computational Biology and Health Genomics.
+Researchers have access to state-of-the-art core technologies, including: genomics and next generation sequencing, bioinformatics, proteomics, advanced light microscopy, flow cytometry, protein technologies, tissue engineering and a modern animal house.

 In a relatively short period since its foundation in 2002, the CRG has generated important scientific insights in our understanding of the organization, deployment and evolution of genetic information, the internal workings of cells, their differentiation and reprogramming, their collective organization to form tissues and their alterations in disease, including cancer.
 Some landmark scientific publications are highlighted below (see Key highlights).